 - Recommended applicants receive the final decision from Fulbright anytime from March to June

-Among other information, you will provide information on your degree(s), what honors or awards you received, and a listing of any time you spent abroad.
-The proposed activity for the Fulbright award is presented in a statement; the statements for a research grant and an ETA grant differ.
+The proposed activity for the Fulbright award is presented in a statement; the statements for a research grant and an ETA grant differ as described below.

-- Research Grant Statement: This 2-page document outlines the Who, What, When, Where, Why, and How of what you are proposing for your Fulbright year.
+A 2-page document which outlines the Who, What, When, Where, Why, and How of what you are proposing for your Fulbright year.
 Developing a strong, feasible and compelling project is the most important aspect of a successful Fulbright application.
 The first step is to familiarize yourself with the program summary for the host country.
 The program design will vary somewhat depending upon the country and the field of study.
-The proposal should indicate a clear commitment to, and description of how you will engage with the host country community.
+The proposal should indicate a clear commitment to, and description of how you will engage with, the host country community.

-- English Teaching Assistantship Statement: This 1-page document outlines why you are interested in teaching English to non-native speakers as well as why you have chosen to apply to a particular country.
+A 1-page document which outlines why you are interested in teaching English to non-native speakers as well as why you have chosen to apply to a particular country.
 You should clearly describe what you will be able to bring to the classroom in the host country as well as explain any ideas you have on how to reach students coming from a different pedagogical tradition.
-The proposal should indicate a clear commitment to and description of how you will engage with the host country community.
+The proposal should indicate a clear commitment to, and description of how you will engage with, the host country community.

 During late September, applications are reviewed by the Binghamton University Fulbright Committee.
-They arrange an interview with the applicant during which appropriately qualified and experienced Binghamton faculty and staff ask questions about the proposed project, clarify the methodology to be used, and ascertain the applicant's motivation for doing this work abroad.
-They may make recommendations for modifications.
-The discussion will also attempt to gain an appreciation for the applicant's understanding of the country of interest as well as ascertain how good a cultural ambassador for the US the person will be abroad.
-Following the interview, the applicant will be given the opportunity to revise and resubmit the application.
-The Binghamton Committee then submits the on-line application and the campus evaluation to the Fulbright office in New York City in time for the October deadline.
+The committee will contact you soon after the campus deadline to arrange an in-person or electronic interview during which appropriately qualified and experienced Binghamton faculty and staff will ask questions about the proposed project, discuss the methodology to be used, and ascertain your motivation for doing this work abroad.
+The interviewers will also attempt to gain an appreciation for your understanding of the country of interest as well as determine how well you will serve as a cultural ambassador for the US abroad.

 How to Get Started